 If you think you are, or someone in your family is, ready for this kind of responsibility, the next step is determining what kind of pet fits best with your lifestyle.

 What Type of Pet is the Best Fit

-First, decide if your family is ready for a pet bird, a small animal, or chickens.
+First, decide if your family is ready for a small animal.

 Prepare Everything Your Pet Needs Before You Get the Pet

 Stock up on supplies for your pet so when they arrive home, you have a safe, clean habitat that they can call home ready and waiting.
 Especially if you’re a new pet parent, you’ll need everything from the habitat and litter, to water bottle or dish, and species-specific food and treats.
 To make it easy for new pet parents, we have pet checklists that name each product needed when bringing home your new pet.
 Find a store near you that carries the pet products you’ll need.
 Get familiar with the store as you’ll likely become a regular as you’ll soon be spoiling your small animal.
 Spend some time reading through other resources like the general care guides of your pet to help prepare your home and better understand the care they will need.

 Enjoy the holidays with your friends and family, and remember to really consider all the factors surrounding a new pet before making an impromptu decision to introduce a new member of the family.

 If you have done your research and decided on making the commitment to becoming a pet parent, follow us on social media and visit our blog for care tips, helpful pet parent advice, and new products your pets will love.